- Open Access

 Structure of the web application

-Sleep tools application main areas of functionality
+The sleep tools application has three main areas of functionality (see Table 1).

 The entry page of the online sleep application is a log-on page providing the facility to differentiate between different types of users and the means to authenticate users through the use of an identification number and user name.
 Differentiating between users is important to customise their interaction with the web site.
 To facilitate the physician’s use of the tool the physician goes directly from log-on to the sleep statistic page for the entered patient number, which allows for the entry of a user name and password.
 The next page has a different menu, depending on the class of user.
 The patient menu page allows the user to choose between either the sleep diary or the patient history areas of functionality or, alternatively, to return to the log-on page.